 Zinc electroplating is the most inexpensive, most effective and most frequently used method for creating reliable corrosion protection.
 Moreover, this type of surface finish is characterized by good temperature resistance and attractive optics.
 What is more, our zinc coatings are free from Cr(VI).

-Aalberts surface treatment also offers follow-up coating options for zinc-plated finishes:
+Aalberts surface technologies also offers follow-up coating options for zinc-plated finishes:

 - Blue, black and transparent passivation coatings or thick-film passivation

 - Thermal treatments (tempering) for dehydrogenation can be implemented upon completion of the coating process

 Our company provides all imaginable industrial sectors with zinc electroplating services.
 The automotive industry, the sanitary engineering industry, the construction and fittings industries and the metalworking industry are just a few examples.

 Zinc-iron plating is a galvanic coating process for technical and decorative surfaces.
 Characterized by increased temperature resistance, zinc-iron coatings show their strength when subjected to extreme temperature loads.
 Following the application of a sealing layer, they offer excellent corrosion protection.
 Black or transparent passivation coatings may also be applied as follow-up coatings for zinc-iron finishes.
 Another advantage of this technique: Zinc-iron coatings are free from hexavalent chromium, which makes them eco-friendly.